Pivotal talks between Israel and Hamas begin in Egypt on eve of Gaza war anniversary

 In a commemoration ceremony for Israelis killed at the Nir Oz Kibbutz on Oct.
 7, Daniel Lifshitz said the primary focus of talks should be the swift release of all remaining hostages.

-“Israel will pay painful concessions by releasing mass murderers and terrorists that killed many among our friends and families here in Israel, but we cherish life and in Trump we trust to make it happen, and that we will have good news in 24 to 36 hours," said Lifshitz, grandson of slain hostage Oded and released hostage Yocheved Lifshitz.
+“Israel will pay painful concessions by releasing mass murderers and terrorists that killed many among our friends and families here in Israel, but we cherish life and in Trump we trust to make it happen," said Lifshitz, grandson of slain hostage Oded and released hostage Yocheved Lifshitz.

 'Living in fear, war and displacement'

-“I was hoping (Masa) would grow up with a strong personality, but she is weak.
-She has suffered malnutrition.
-The girl has weighed eight kilos (17 pounds) for five months now,” she said.

-Laundry, a plastic chair and a carpet make up the bulk of the family's possessions in their tent in the Nuseirat refugee camp.
+The babies' mothers have been repeatedly displaced and live in constant fear for their safety.
+They also lack access to health care.

-Amal al-Taweel and her husband, Mostafa, had their son Ali after three years of trying for a child.
-They now live in a tent without proper sanitation, food, vaccinations and even toys.
+Amal al-Taweel and her husband, Mostafa, had their son, Ali, after three years of trying for a child.
+They now live in a tent without proper sanitation, food, vaccinations or toys.

 “I was envisioning a different life for him … He couldn’t experience what a safe family life feels like," al-Taweel said.